-At 30 June 2022, current assets total \$3,708,584 (including cash \$1,146,634) and current liabilities total \$600,095.
-As set out in note 13 the Company's borrowing facility is drawn to \$2,782,827 (inclusive of accrued interest) and it has an undrawn facility of principal of \$2.4 million.
-The facility terminates on 31 October 2023.
+At 30 June 2023, current assets total \$988,111 (including cash \$680,255) and current liabilities total \$127,554.
+As set out in Note 13 the Company's borrowing facility is drawn to \$2,284,739 (inclusive of accrued interest) and it has an undrawn facility of principal of \$2.844 million.
+The maturity date of the facility has been extended to 31 October 2024.

-The ability of the Company to settle its liabilities and execute its currently planned exploration and evaluation activities requires the Company to raise additional funds within the next 12 months, and beyond.
+The ability of the Company to settle its liabilities and execute its currently planned exploration and evaluation activities will require the Company to drawdown further loan funds from the Star Diamond loan facility.
+If the Company decides to undertake any additional exploration activities in the next twelve months it will need to raise additional funds, which may include the issue of shares, borrowings, a farm-out in one or more exploration tenements, or the sale of exploration assets.
 Because of the nature of its operations the Directors recognise that there is a need on an ongoing basis for the Company to regularly raise additional cash to fund future exploration activity and meet other necessary corporate expenditure.
 Accordingly, when necessary, the Company investigates various options for raising additional funds which may include but is not limited to an issue of shares, borrowings, a farm-out of an interest in one of more exploration tenements or the sale of exploration assets where increased value has been created through previous exploration activity.

-The classification of the Company's borrowing as a non-current liability gives rise to a positive current ratio of \$3,108,489.
+The classification of the Company's borrowing as a non-current liability gives rise to a positive working capital of \$860,557.
 The Directors have concluded that despite the current circumstances there still exists a significant uncertainty that may cast doubt over the Company's ability to continue as a going concern.
 Nevertheless, after taking into account the current joint venture arrangements, the loan facility arrangement and various other funding options available, including the Company's past experience in raising funds, the Directors have a reasonable expectation that the Company will have adequate resources to fund its future operational requirements and for these reasons they continue to adopt the going concern basis in preparing the financial report.